DeskFlex

 What does it mean to be compliant to work?

 Being compliant to work means adhering to the laws, regulations, and company policies that govern your role within a business.
-This includes following occupational safety guidelines, respecting data privacy laws, and ensuring ethical business practices.
+This includes following occupational safety guidelines, respecting data privacy laws, and conducting ethical business practices.

 How to demonstrate compliance at work?